ergen35/ergen35/README.md

 # About Me ? | A Propos de Moi
 - 🔭 I’m currently working on SchoolManager project
-- 🌱 I’m currently learning dotnet Orlean, TypeScript, Dart, Flutter
+- 🌱 I’m currently learning dotnet Orlean, TypeScript, Dart, Flutter, Svelte
 - 👯 I’m looking to collaborate on exciting dotnet-based projects
 - 📫 How to reach me: mail me at ienoverse@gmail.com
 - ⚡ Fun fact: My greatest hobby is to.... learn!! 👀